-Equity investments in Group companies, joint ventures and associates are an exception to the aforementioned general assessment criteria.
-In general, the Entity irrevocably exercises the option in the initial recognition by including - in the portfolio of financial assets at fair value with changes in other comprehensive income - investments in equity instruments that are not classified as held for trading and that, in the event of not exercising this option, would be classified as financial assets compulsorily measured at fair value through profit or loss.
+Investments in equity instruments are an exception to the aforementioned general assessment criteria.
+In general, the Group irrevocably exercises the option in the initial recognition by including - in the portfolio of financial assets at fair value with changes in other comprehensive income - investments in equity instruments that are not classified as held for trading and that, in the event of not exercising this option, would be classified as financial assets compulsorily measured at fair value through profit or loss.